 That behavior feels natural to us.
 We didn't have to tell the computer to update cells that depend on A1 or how to do it; these cells just reacted to the change.
 In a spreadsheet, we simply declare our problem, and we don't worry about how the computer calculates the results.

 This is what reactive programming aims for.
-We declare relationships between players, and the program evolves as these entities change or come up with new values.
+We declare relationships between entities, and the program evolves as these entities change.

 The Mouse as a Stream of Values